 - other MPs, usually by the date of the Parliament in which they most recently entered the House.

-Father of the House?
+Who is the Father of the House?
 The Father of the House is the MP with the longest continuous service who is not a minister.
 In the 2019 House of Commons, the Father of the House is Sir Peter Bottomley.

-The order in which MPs swear in can be important: at the point at which the previous Father of the House ceases to be a member of the Commons, if more than one Member with continuous service entered the House at the same election and no Member has longer continous service, the Member who was sworn in first would be the new Father of the House.
+The order in which MPs swear in can be important: at the point at which the previous Father of the House ceases to be a member of the Commons, if more than one Member with continuous service entered the House at the same election and no Member has longer continuous service, the Member who was sworn in first would become the new Father of the House.

 MPs and Peers may be sworn in in two ways, in accordance with the Oaths Act 1878:

 - By swearing an oath of allegiance to the Crown as specified in the Promissory Oaths Act 1868.
 This runs: “I, [name], do swear that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth, her heirs and successors, according to law.
 So help me God.”
 The oath may be sworn using any holy text the Member requests.
 The oath may also be sworn in the Scottish manner, using a slightly different form of words.

 - By making a solemn affirmation, that “I, [name], do solemnly, sincerely, and truly declare and affirm, that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth, her heirs and successors, according to law.”

 The oath or affirmation must be made in English.
 However, MPs and Peers may repeat it in any other language.

 After swearing-in, MPs sign the ‘test roll’, a parchment book, and the Clerk of the House then introduces them to the Speaker.
 Newly-sworn MPs are also invited to inform the House of Commons authorities of the way in which they wish their name to appear in official publications.